maateen/battery-monitor/README.md

 ```
 That's all. **Battery Monitor (Beta)** is installed on your system.

+For Arch Linux and Arch-based distros like Manjaro and Antergos, the beta version is available in the [AUR](https://aur.archlinux.org/packages/battery-monitor-devel/).

 ### For Developers
 Now you can automatically test **Battery Monitor** from Terminal: